MIRAHI - Making Innovation a Reality – African Health Initiative

 MIRAHI is a new start-up acceleration program that supports the validation and scale-up of novel, equitable and sustainable solutions to systemic health challenges in low- and middle-income countries (LMICs).
 MIRAHIs goal is to support and strengthen local health systems through entrepreneurial solutions.

-Starting from key challenges, co-defined by African and Swiss stakeholders, MIRAHI engages and supports the African innovation and entrepreneurship ecosystem to search for and support promising innovations.
-These innovations have the potential to positively impact health outcomes in local communities.
+Starting from key challenges, co-defined in close collaboration with African health departments, MIRAHI engages and bridges the African and Swiss innovation and entrepreneurship ecosystem to validate and scale promising innovations.
+These innovations have the potential to positively impact health outcomes in local communities in Sub-Saharan Africa.

 This partnership-driven initiative is run by the University of Basel Innovation Office, the Swiss Tropical and Public Health Institute (Swiss TPH) and the wider Swiss innovation ecosystem, on behalf of the Swiss State Secretariat for Education, Research and Innovation (SERI).
 MIRAHI partners with Swiss and African universities, innovation centers, incubators, governments, international organizations, as well as the private sector, and civil society organizations.